Colleen Barrett: Personal life

-Barrett was born in 1944 to a lower-income family in Bellows Falls, Vermont.
-She attended the Worcester campus of Becker College, where she graduated in 1964 with a two-year degree to become a legal secretary.
+Colleen Crotty was born on September 14, 1944, to a lower-income family in Bellows Falls, Vermont.
+She attended the Worcester campus of Becker Junior College on a government loan, where she graduated in 1964 with a two-year degree to become a legal secretary.
 In 2015, she donated US$1 million to her alma mater for the founding of a center for innovation and entrepreneurship.
 The center opened in April 2018.

-Barrett has one son.
-Her marriage ended in divorce, leaving her to raise her son alone.
+She married Allen J. Barrett in 1965.
+Soon after they were married, Allen was drafted into the United States Air Force.
+He was deployed while Barrett was pregnant.
+In 1967, the family moved to San Antonio, Texas, where Barrett's husband was stationed.
+Barrett was the mother of one son, Patrick.
+The couple divorced in 1972, leaving her to be the main caregiver of her son.
 While president of Southwest Airlines, Barrett was diagnosed with breast cancer, which was successfully treated with surgery and radiation treatment.

-Barrett is a devout Christian, and cites her faith as a major influence on her leadership style and career.
+Barrett was a devout Catholic and cited her faith as a major influence on her leadership style and career.